-Continuing on from what you learned in Intermediate Rifle, this ten hour course will add many new skills to your pool of knowledge.
+Continuing on from what you learned in Intermediate Rifle, this eight hour course will add many new skills to your pool of knowledge.
 Shooting distances will range from CQB to 50 yards.
 After reviewing firearms safety and what we covered in Intermediate Rifle, we will cover topics that include shooting at moving targets, shooting while actually moving (not “stop/go” shooting), prioritizing targets, moving and shooting with partners (team tactics), and unconventional shooting positions.

 Shooting at moving targets is a valuable skill to develop because people do not stand in one spot while engaged in a confrontation.
 Unlike what is frequently depicted in Hollywood movies, a threat that is moving is a challenging target for any shooter.
 During this course, you will engage targets on a range specifically designed for moving targets.
 Another facet of the moving target class segment is learning to prioritize targets.
 When confronted with more than one threat, who’s first?

 Shooting while moving is a skill that requires instructional tips and practice to become proficient.
 Unlike stationary shooting, the target is constantly moving due to your movement (and possibly the target moving).
 For many shooters, the tendency is to “snatch” or “jerk” the trigger at the moment the sight is aligned with the target center.
 This creates a snowball effect of inaccuracy that only grows the more the shooter snatches in frustration due to the inaccurate hits.
 One of the goals of this course is to show you the correct method of shooting while moving, and practicing correctly until your hits are consistently accurate.